RedSamurai07/Demand-Forecasting-at-Scale/README.md

 - Key Challenge: Accurate forecasting during high-volatility holiday weeks (Super Bowl, Labor Day, Thanksgiving, and Christmas).

+### Production Architecture
+To demonstrate production readiness, this A/B testing framework is fully productized and automated:

+* **Containerization:** Packaged with Docker for seamless replication across local and cloud environments.
+* **Cloud Deployment:** Hosted on an AWS EC2 instance running a FastAPI backend microservice.
+* **Experiment Tracking:** Integrated with an MLflow artifact registry to log statistical parameters and live test variations.
+* **CI/CD Pipeline:** Automated via GitHub Actions to execute statistical unit tests on every code push.

+👉 **For the complete step-by-step technical setup, Dockerfiles, and cloud infrastructure configurations, read the full [Production Deployment Guide](DEPLOYMENT.md).**

 ### Executive Summary

 In the highly competitive retail landscape, overstocking leads to capital inefficiency, while understocking results in lost revenue.
 This project developed a high-precision forecasting framework that successfully captures the extreme volatility of holiday-driven demand.